me-hacker001/Real_Python/README.md

 ```shell script
 python --version
 ```
-If you get the following or gr
+If you get the following or greater
 ```shell script
 Python 3.8.3
 ```